 In short, this land has only had three owners.
 Ever.
-The Indians, the Stewarts, and Robert Redford.
-Centuries ago, the Ute Indians were retreating to this canyon.
+The Native Americans, the Stewarts, and Robert Redford.
+Centuries ago, the Ute Native Americans were retreating to this canyon.
 It was their summer camp, a spiritual place filled with dense forest and cascading waterfalls where they could enjoy cooler temperatures and hunt the abundant game.
 In the 1890's, two brothers, Scott and John Stewart, surveyed this land for the US Government to enable homestead claims.
 With great foresight and a few bucks, the Stewart brothers decided this exquisite wilderness would be a great place to call home.
 And the Stewart family has been here ever since.

 The Stewarts & Sundance

 Fifty years later, in 1944, Ray Stewart and his wife Ava opened a quaint home-spun ski resort called Timp Haven, a favorite of local skiers.
 With a homemade rope tow, a single chair lift crafted from local timbers, and a T-bar (that was scary as hell to ride) the small ski area became the embryo of what is now the Sundance Resort.
 Less a few improvements over the years the land remains much as it was thanks to the environmental conservation of the Redford family.